 When you might need home improvement records

 Keeping track of your home improvement receipts and other records is a good idea for several reasons.
-Receipts may be needed for warranty repairs, or as proof on a home insurance claim after a fire, flood or other damaging event.
-When you’re ready to sell your home, records also document your home improvements for interested buyers and help you calculate your profit or loss at tax time.
+Receipts may be needed for repairs, or as proof on a home insurance claim after a fire, flood or other damaging event.
+When you’re ready to sell your home, records also document your home improvements for interested buyers.
+This will also help you calculate your profit or loss at tax time.

 Tax rules for selling your home